Awards and Scholarships

 2006: John Madden, Cerritos College & Peggy Madden, Chaffey College

-The Director of UC Irvine's Undergraduate Research Opportunities Program may offer awards to HTCC presenters each year.
-To be considered for these awards, you must have already applied to UC Irvine for next fall, and intend on enrolling if you are accepted.
+The Director of UCR's Undergraduate Research Opportunities Program may offer awards to HTCC presenters each year.
+To be considered for these awards, you must have already applied to UCR for next fall, and intend on enrolling if you are accepted.
 Then, submit a 400-word abstract on your project or presentation to your honors director/coordinator by his, her, or their campus-specific deadline.
-Please put "Consideration for UCI Grant" at the top of your abstract.
+Please put "Consideration for UCR Grant" at the top of your abstract.

 Exemplary Achievement Awards